prashant-raghava/postgres-backup/README.md

    This example runs the script every day at 2:00 AM.
 Adjust the timing according to your preferred schedule.

-Now, your PostgreSQL database will be backed up daily based on the configuration provided in the `backup_config.sh` file.
+Now, your PostgreSQL database will be backed up daily based on the configuration provided in the `postgres_backup.config` file.
 Adjust the settings as needed to meet your specific backup requirements.